Stock market today: Wall Street falls and yields wobble following inflation update

 NEW YORK (AP) — Wall Street is sinking Thursday after a warmer-than-expected report on inflation forced some investors to push back forecasts for when the Federal Reserve could deliver long-sought cuts to interest rates.

-The S&P 500 was down 0.8% in midday trading after erasing an early gain.
-The Dow Jones Industrial Average was down 256 points, or 0.7%, as of 11:15 a.m.
-Eastern time, and the Nasdaq composite was 1% lower.
+The S&P 500 was down 0.6% in afternoon trading after erasing an early gain.
+The Dow Jones Industrial Average was down 166 points, or 0.4%, as of 12:43 p.m.
+Eastern time, and the Nasdaq composite was 0.7% lower.

 Stocks had been roaring toward record heights on expectations that a cooldown in inflation would convince the Federal Reserve to cut interest rates sharply in 2024, which would boost prices for investments.
 Thursday morning’s inflation report was seen as a test that could show whether Wall Street’s hopes had gone overboard.